MohamedWael21/quotes-polling-app/Readme.md

 # Quotes Polling App

+This is just practise project on Socket.io

-this package contains a server app use to fetch quotes from free API from RapiApi.
+this project contains a server app use to fetch quotes from free API from RapiApi.
 The link for API: https://rapidapi.com/afilummer/api/thought-of-the-day/playground/apiendpoint_11f196d7-1f09-496a-b54d-7dfeff7e0740

 Also contains cli tool use to fetch the quotes